dagster-io/dagster/docs/docs-beta/docs/guides/deployment/kubernetes.md

 Deploying Dagster to a Kubernetes cluster is a popular option for maintaining a production Dagster deployment.
 Dagster uses Helm, a package manager for Kubernetes applications, to help manage deploying Dagster to a Kubernetes cluster.

 Dagster provides [Helm charts](https://github.com/dagster-io/dagster/tree/master/helm) for deploying Dagster that you can customize for your specific needs.
-For each Dagster coponent used by the Helm chart, Dagster publishes a corresponding image to [DockerHub](https://hub.docker.com/u/dagster).
+For each Dagster component used by the Helm chart, Dagster publishes a corresponding image to [DockerHub](https://hub.docker.com/u/dagster).

 ## What you'll learn